Palmarian Bible

-The Palmarian Bible is the religious text of the Palmarian Church, first published by the Holy See at El Palmar de Troya in 2001 under the title The Sacred History or Holy Palmarian Bible According to the Infallible Magisterium of the Church (Historia Sagrada o Santa Biblia Palmariana según el Magisterio Infalible de la Iglesia), believed by Palmarian Catholics to be a revelation directly from God (in the person of the Holy Ghost).
-The Palmarian Church claims that the work is the divinely mandated purification of the Latin Vulgate of St. Jerome.
-Rather than being a translation based on academic textual criticism it is heavily inspired by the alleged heavenly visions of the Spanish mystic Pope Gregory XVII (born Clemente Domínguez y Gómez), who, as Palmarian Pontiff, claimed to the legitimate Pope of the Catholic Church from 1978 until his death in 2005.
+The Sacred History or Holy Palmarian Bible According to the Infallible Magisterium of the Church (Historia Sagrada o Santa Biblia Palmariana según el Magisterio Infalible de la Iglesia) is the religious text of the Palmarian Catholic Church, first published by its Holy See at El Palmar de Troya in 2001.
+The Palmarian Church claims that the work is the divinely mandated purification of the Latin Vulgate of St. Jerome, and is heavily inspired by the alleged mystical revelations of their founder and first Pontiff Pope Gregory XVII (born Clemente Domínguez y Gómez), rather than being a translation based on academic textual criticism.